Mirco193/Duality/2. Player Rules/2. Character Concept/1. Dualities/Ferocity/Core Abilities.md

 **Rank 1: Ancestral Guidance**
 You form a deep connection with the spirits of your ancestors, allowing you to channel their wisdom and strength.
-- Guided Actions: ▷ [2] <br> You can call upon an ancestor to assist you in a skill check, granting you +WIS on the roll.
+- Guided Actions: ▷ [2] <br> You can call upon an ancestor to assist you in a skill check, granting you +[WIS] on the roll.
 This can apply to any skill, such as Perception, Medicine, or Persuasion.
 You must use this feature before rolling the skill check.
 - Spiritual Consultation: Once per session, you can commune with an ancestral spirit to seek guidance.
 This can take the form of asking questions, seeking advice, or gaining insights into the past or future.
 The GM provides information or hints relevant to your current situation.

 **Rank 2: Totems**: